 4. Changes from the 'Second Draft Proposal on Work Stream 1 Recommendations'

-The powers have not changed since the second draft.
+The powers have not changed since the Second Draft Proposal.
 The mechanisms for using them (as described in Recommendation #2: Empowering the community through consensus: engage, escalate, enforce) have.

 5. How does this meet the CWG-Stewardship Requirements?